-In his first year with the Yankees, 1975, Hunter went on to lead the league, with twenty-three wins.
-Though his record was never quite as good in the following years, he played a valuable role in the Yankees World Series teams of 1977 and 1978.
+In his first year with the Yankees, 1975, Hunter led the AL with 23 wins and 328 innings pitched.
+Although his numbers weren't as strong in the following years, he played a valuable role on the Yankees' World Series teams of 1977 and 1978.
 Yankees owner George Steinbrenner credited Hunter with teaching the team a winning spirit.

 In 1976, Hunter became just the fourth pitcher since 1900 to win 200 games before his 31st birthday.
 However, arm problems and the onset of diabetes soon curbed his effectiveness, and he retired after the 1979 season at the age of 33.
 An eight-time All-Star, Hunter compiled a career record of 224 wins and 166 losses, to go with a 3.26 ERA.
 He was inducted into the Baseball Hall of Fame in 1987.